boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    enters PE1A and is load-balanced across PE2A and PE2B, the controller reserves 6.4 Gbps of bandwidth on the LSP from PE1A to PE2A and 6.4 Gbps of bandwidth on the LSP from PE1A to PE2B.
-It might be tricky for the transport controller to be aware of all conditions that change the way traffic lands on the various PEs, and therefore know that it needs to change bandwidth reservations of LSPs accordingly.
+It might be tricky for the RFCXXXX NSC to be aware of all conditions that change the way traffic lands on the various PEs, and therefore know that it needs to change bandwidth reservations of LSPs accordingly.
    For example, there might be an internal failure within DC1 that causes traffic from DC1 to land on PE1B, rather than PE1A.
-The transport controller may not be aware of the failure and therefore may not know that it now needs to apply bandwidth reservations to LSPs from PE1B to PE2A/PE2B.
+The RFCXXXX NSC may not be aware of the failure and therefore may not know that it now needs to apply bandwidth reservations to LSPs from PE1B to PE2A/PE2B.